 What about other Christmas attractions in London?

 The Christmas lights in London are spectacular, but there are so many other things to do in London at Christmas.
-Check out this post for what to do in London at Christmas and New Year!
+Check out the posts below for more ideas of what to do in London at Christmas and New Year!